pySTEPS/pysteps.github.io/index.md

 Subfolders *mch* and *fmi* contain each two precipitation events.
 Each precipitation event includes a sequence of 40 radar precipitation fields.

 ## B. Run the tutorial
-Navigate to the tutorials module and open the first tutorial file with your preferred editor.
+Navigate to the tutorials module directory and open the first tutorial file with your preferred editor.
 Search the variable named *path_inputs*. **The path to the folder containing the input files needs to be copy/pasted to the variable at the beginning of each tutorial.**

 Finally, to run the first tutorial script simply use: ```python tutorial1_motion.py```.